k8snetworkplumbingwg/whereabouts/doc/extended-configuration.md

 *NOTE: configuring cron expression prior to cluster launch will only work for **non-Openshift** Kubernetes clusters, such as a vanilla Kubernetes cluster.
 Skip to the next section if you have an Openshift cluster or a cluster that has already launched.*

-Yuki~ do we even need to support configuring via flatfile?
-Leaving it for now, but hey, food for thought.

 You may want to provide a cron expression to configure how frequently the ip-reconciler runs.
 For clusters that have not yet been launched, this can be configured via the flatfile.

 You can speficy the `WHEREABOUTS_RECONCILER_CRON` environment variable in your daemonset definition file to override the default cron expression: